 3. Queer Eye (2018 – )

 Everyone needs a break from life, every now and then.
 And a make-over is a great way to implement something new, stir things up a bit and keep it exciting.
 However, most people don’t get the time to channel that side of theirs and end up leading morose lives.
 The Fab Five were brought back for this very reason, for helping people change their life.
 In every episode, a person is nominated.
 This person could need help with anything, to prepare themselves for a first date or needing a confidence boost for their upcoming interviews.
 When the Fab Five are done with you, you’ll not be the same person again.

 Read More: Best Supernatural Shows on Netflix

-3. One Day at a Time (2017-2019)
+2. One Day at a Time (2017-2019)

 Read More: Best Hunting Shows on Netflix

-1. Orange is the New Black (2013 – Present)
+1. Orange Is the New Black (2013 – 2019)

-Based on the memoirs of Piper Kerman, ‘Orange is the New Black’ is one of the most acclaimed shows of Netflix.
+Based on the memoirs of Piper Kerman, ‘Orange Is the New Black’ is one of the most acclaimed shows on Netflix.
 The series will end its run this year, so it’ll be great for you to finish all the seasons before the final one premieres.
 The lead of this story is Piper Chapman, a woman who is convicted for the smuggling of drugs, something she had done almost ten years ago.
-Removed from her life of peace and tranquil with her family and fiancée, Piper is sent to a minimum-security prison where she reflects on her life decisions while developing new relationships with other inmates.
+Removed from her life of peace and tranquility with her family and fiancée, Piper is sent to a minimum-security prison where she reflects on her life decisions while developing new relationships with other inmates.

 Read More: Best Western Shows on Netflix